The Spectator is one of the world's oldest continuously published magazines and a leading UK political and lifestyle magazine.

 As publishing moves towards a digital first outlook, it’s important that providers such as ourselves understand the many complex needs of the mixed format publisher.
 A website alone isn’t enough.
 Consequently the site also publishes to Kindle for Periodicals, Apple Newstand, Kindle Fire, the web, and via daily newsletters delivered via email and application.

-Within six months of engaging with interconnect/it The Spectator had it’s two busiest days ever.
+Within six months of engaging with interconnect/it The Spectator had their two busiest days ever.
 The magazine has since had many other busy days.
 Handling, at times, a million or more page views a day hasn’t been a problem and uptime has been maintained even after featuring prominently on Reddit and The Drudge Report.

 The traffic improvements have continued and, although we can’t divulge figures, we can say that due to improved SEO and the ongoing commitment from the magazine’s digital team, the website has more than doubled traffic since they joined our client list.